Yen-US/Yen-US/README.md

 - 👋 Hi, I’m @Yen-US
 - 👀 I’m interested in Computers, technology, boxing, gaming.
 - 🌱 I’m currently learning Computer Engineering
-- 💞️ I’m looking to collaborate on everithing about technology
+- 💞️ I’m looking to collaborate on everything about technology
 - 📫 How to reach me yen21000@gmail.com

 <!---